How to Create a Minimalist Business in 2020

 This ‘intention’ became so important to me that I created a page on the Limit Breaker website to outline it as a reminder.

 Understand my audience

 You’ll see this point in many marketing articles – understand your audience.
 But most of the time, this advice is only surface-level.
 Understanding where your audience hangs out online, their generic problems and goals is one thing.
 But to truly understand your audience, it takes a little bit more than that.

-To break it down further, my plan is to do the following:
+To break it down further, my plan has been the following:

-- Interact with my Facebook group, other forums and communities to have real conversations
+- Interact with Facebook groups, other forums and communities to have real conversations.

 Outline my deliverable/s

 Deliverables are the ‘things’ I want to offer my audience, this can be free or paid-for.
 One thing’s for certain, to run a business, it has to be sustainable.
 I want to be able to work full-time helping make the maximum difference to my audiences’ lives.
 I can’t do this if Limit Breaker isn’t financially viable.